 Counselling - Counselling empowers the students to make decisions, solve problems, change behaviours and resolve issues in their lives.
 Sometimes in FCJ this may be personal counselling, educational counselling, career counselling or it may involve combinations of each.
 Counselling is a key part of the school guidance key programme offered on an individual or group basis as part of a developmental learning process and at moments of personal crisis.

-This school guidance plan being implemented in FCJ Secondary School addresses the main needs of the students by helping them in their personal and social, educational and career planning needs
+The school guidance plan being implemented in FCJ Secondary School addresses the main needs of the students by helping them in their personal, social, educational and career planning needs